 These findings suggest that when sustainability information is clearly communicated, consumers not only notice it but remember it.

-Beyond sustainability, the research also revealed a measurable impact on brand perception.
-Participants described paper packaging as more thoughtful, more premium, and better aligned with responsible brands.
+Participants consistently described paper packaging as more thoughtful, more premium, and better aligned with responsible brands.

 Overall: